ansible-collections/community.sops/README.md

 See [LICENSES/GPL-3.0-or-later.txt](https://github.com/ansible-collections/community.sops/blob/main/COPYING) for the full text.

-Parts of the collection are licensed under the [BSD 2-Clause license](https://github.com/ansible-collections/community.sops/blob/main/LICENSES/BSD-2-Clause.txt) and the [MIT license](https://github.com/ansible-collections/community.sops/blob/main/LICENSES/MIT.txt).
+Parts of the collection are licensed under the [BSD 2-Clause license](https://github.com/ansible-collections/community.sops/blob/main/LICENSES/BSD-2-Clause.txt).

 All files have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
 Only changelog fragments (which will not be part of a release) are covered by a blanket statement in `REUSE.toml`.
 This conforms to the [REUSE specification](https://reuse.software/spec/).